bindian0509/microservices-with-golang/README.md

 # microservices-with-golang

-A simple microservice with postgres as database
+A simple microservice in go with postgres as database

 ## Pre-requisites (for mac OS ventura)
 - Install httpie (https://httpie.org/) for testing the API